sryze/vscode-uridecode/README.md

 # URI Encode/Decode

-This is a simple extension that URI-encodes or decodes a piece of text as a URI (URL).
+This is a simple extension that encodes or decodes a piece of text as a URI (URL).

 ## Features